dapr-cn/docs/content/content/operations/hosting/kubernetes/kubernetes-production.md

 *Note: Since Dapr is intended to do much of the I/O heavy lifting for your app, it's expected that the resources given to Dapr enable you to drastically reduce the resource allocations for the application*

 The CPU and memory limits above account for the fact that Dapr is intended to a high number of I/O bound operations.
-It is strongly recommended that you use a tool monitoring tool to baseline the sidecar (and app) containers and tune these settings based on those baselines.
+It is strongly recommended that you use a monitoring tool to baseline the sidecar (and app) containers and tune these settings based on those baselines.

 ## Highly-available mode

-When deploying Dapr in a production-ready configuration, it's recommended to deploy with a highly available configuration of the control plane, which creates 3 replicas of each control plane pod in the dapr-system namespace.
+When deploying Dapr in a production-ready configuration, it's recommended to deploy with a highly available (HA) configuration of the control plane, which creates 3 replicas of each control plane pod in the dapr-system namespace.
+This configuration allows for the Dapr control plane to survive node failures and other outages.

+HA mode can be enabled with both the [Dapr CLI]({{< ref "kubernetes-deploy.md#install-in-highly-available-mode" >}} and with [Helm charts]({{< ref "kubernetes-deploy.md#add-and-install-dapr-helm-chart" >}}).

 ## Deploying Dapr with Helm